 We conducted our audit in accordance with International Standards on Auditing (ISAs).
 Our responsibilities under those standards are further described in the Auditor's Responsibilities for the Audit of the Financial Statements section of our report.
 We are independent of the company in accordance with the Independent Regulatory Board for Auditors' Code of Professional Conduct for Registered Auditors (IRBA Code) and other independence requirements applicable to performing audits of financial statements in South Africa.
-We have fulfilled our other ethical responsibilities in accordance with the IRBA Code and in accordance with other ethical requirements applicable to performing audits in South Africa.
-The IRBA Code is consistent with the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (Parts 1, 3, 4A and 4B).
+We have fulfilled our other ethical requirements applicable to performing audits in South Africa.
+The IRBA Code is consistent with the corresponding sections of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards).
 We believe that the audit evidence we have obtained is sufficient and appropriate to provide a basis for our qualified opinion.

 The directors are responsible for the other information.
-The other information comprises the Directors' Report as required by the Companies Act of South Africa.
+The other information comprises the information included in the document titled "ABC Proprietary Limited Annual Financial Statements for the year ended 31 December 20X1", which includes the Directors' Report as required by the Companies Act of South Africa.
 The other information does not include the financial statements and our auditor's report thereon.